cybertec-postgresql/pgwatch/docs/howto/dashboarding_alerting.md

-Note though that alerting is always a bit of a complex topic - it requires good understanding of PostgreSQL operational metrics and also business criticality background infos, so we don't want to be too opinionated here and it's up to the users to implement.
+Note though that alerting is always a bit of a complex topic - it requires good understanding of PostgreSQL operational metrics and also business criticality background infos, so we don't want to be too opinionated here, and it's up to the users to implement.